What Is Low Porosity Hair?

-If you have low porosity hair, you may notice it takes your hair a long time to dry.
-The products you may have chosen to use will sit on top of your hair like a thick film instead of your hair observing the moisture.
-Even using natural oils can become a hassle because these oils also sit on top of your hair, causing a buildup of the products you used, which can make your hair sticky and difficult to style and manage.
-When you wash your hair, it takes forever for your hair to become fully saturated, which means washing your hair takes a long time and easily becomes your least favorite thing to do.
+If you have low porosity hair, you may notice your hair takes a long time to dry.
+Additionally, the products you use sit on top of your hair like a thick film instead of absorbing the moisture.
+Even natural oils can become a hassle because they also sit on top of your hair, causing a sticky buildup which makes it difficult to style and manage.
+When washing your hair, it takes forever to become fully saturated, easily becoming your least favorite thing to do.

 Normal Porosity Hair Characteristics

-Normal porosity hair is full of bounce and volume due to elasticity.
+Normal porosity hair is full of bounce and volume due to its elasticity.
 Normal porosity hair does not require as much maintenance as low porosity hair.
-Hair of normal porosity retains moisture easily, which makes styling this type of hair easy.
-Hair of normal porosity does well with color, meaning the colors remain bright and vibrant instead of becoming dull after a few days of coloring the hair.
+It easily retains moisture, styles well, and does well with color, remaining bright and vibrant instead of becoming dull after a few days of coloring.

 High Porosity Hair Characteristics

-High porosity hair easily absorbs moisture, including water, but high porosity hair requires the use of a lot of products.
+High porosity hair easily absorbs moisture and water, but high porosity hair requires the use of a lot of products.
 Although high porosity hair dries quicker than low or normal porosity hair, hair with high porosity is often frizzy and dry.

 How Can You Determine Which Type of Hair Porosity You Have?

-There are three tests you can perform to determine if you have low porosity hair or normal or high porosity hair.
-Finding out the type of hair porosity you have helps you better understand your hair and its needs, which means you can select the best products for your hair.
-The three hair porosity testing methods include the hair shedding, water, and strand test.
+There are three tests you can perform to determine if you have low, normal or high porosity hair.
+Finding out the type of hair porosity you have helps better understand your hair and its needs to select the best products for your hair.
+These three hair porosity testing methods include the hair shedding, water, and strand test.

 The Hair Shedding Test

-When you're conducting the hair shedding test, get a cup of water in a clear glass.
-Comb your hair and take the hair strands that shed from the comb and drop them in the water.
+To conduct the hair shedding test, get a cup of water in a clear glass.
+Comb your hair, take the hair strands that shed from the comb and drop them in the water.
 If your hair strands are floating, you have low porosity hair.
 If your hair strands are sinking slowly, you have normal hair porosity.
 If your strands of hair sink to the bottom of the glass like a rock, you have high porosity hair.

 The Water Test

-The water test is another test you can do to help you determine your hair porosity.
+The water test is another test you can perform to help determine hair porosity.
 For the water test, use a spray bottle and lightly mist your hair.
-Observe your hair to see how well your hair absorbs the water.
+Observe your hair to see how well it absorbs the water.
 If the water sits on top of your hair, you have low porosity hair.
 If your hair absorbs the water quickly, you have normal to high porosity hair.